 In case you missed it, by 2050 there could be more plastic in the ocean than fish!
 Our oceans are becoming saturated with microplastics – some so small that we can’t even see them.

-With Earth Day fast approaching, we wanted to get all of you inspired with some topic-themed ideas and a shout out to a Hazon Seal site doing exceptional work in this space.
+Get inspired with some topic-themed ideas and a shout out to a Hazon Seal site doing exceptional work in this space.

 HAZON SEAL SPOTLIGHT

 We are pleased to shine a spotlight on Temple Solel of Hollywood, FL for all of their work accomplished in this space (Written by Stephanie Jofe of Temple Solel).
 More info here!

 “Being that Temple Solel is located only a few miles from the ocean and many of our congregants live even closer than that, the issue of sea level rise and the health of our oceans is of existential importance to us.
 Therefore, many of Tikkun Olam Committee’s activities have focused on climate change, sea level rise and protecting the oceans.
 Toward that end, Temple Solel has accomplished the following projects.”
 Click here to read the full Spotlight.